 Angela Argentati (’09) currently blogs for Contrary and previously served as a contributing writer for Seattle Sound Magazine (now merged with City Arts Magazine).
 She has also put pen to paper for the Chicago Weekly.

 Shaindel Beers ('00) has published poetry, fiction, and creative nonfiction in numerous journals and anthologies.
 She is currently an instructor of English at Blue Mountain Community College in Pendleton, Oregon, in Eastern Oregon’s high desert and serves as Poetry Editor of Contrary.
 Her first full-length poetry collection, A Brief History of Time, was released by Salt Publishing in 2009, and she recently published The Children's War and Other Poems last February.
 Find her online at shaindelbeers.com, and check out her recent interview at Writer's Digest.
 Three of her poems are featured in Issue 3 of Colloquium.

 Shevi Berlinger ('07) has written for Borough of Manhattan Community College's Inquirer journal, for Crain's New York Business, for the Onishi Gallery in New York, for Columbia (the alumni magazine for the university), and for Contrary.
 She strives to reduce food waste in New York City by writing at Egg in a Box.

 Laura M. Browning ('06) is managing editor of the A.V.
 Club, the arts publication of The Onion.
 She has also been a staff writer for Chicagoist.com, covering the arts, and a monthly columnist for Is Greater Than.
-She writes book reviews and serves as associate editor for the online literary journal Contrary and has written for print publications including Outdoor Illinois magazine.
+She has written book reviews and served as associate editor for the online literary journal Contrary and has written for print publications including Outdoor Illinois magazine.